mwthinker/Tetris/README.md

 <p><b> Windows </b></p>
 Run CMake (cmake-gui).
 Choose "Browse Source.." and point to the project folder.
 Do the same for "Browse Build..." but point to the build folder.
-Push the configure button and choose at least "Visual Studio 13" and push finish.
+Push the configure button and choose at least Visual Studio version 12 and push finish.
 Push "Generate" then the visual studio solution will appear in the build folder.

 <p><b> Unix </b></p>